“[A] terrific job…. There’s fun to be had in knowing specifics, and Epstein offers plenty.” — Entertainment Weekly

 Along the way to understanding this dizzying world of finance, we also learn much about the star system and what makes Hollywood tick.
 Why is Arnold Schwarzenegger a contract genius?
 How much does it cost to insure Nicole Kidman’s knee?
-Why is Laura Croft: Tomb Raider considered a masterpiece of studio financing?
+Why is Lara Croft: Tomb Raider considered a masterpiece of studio financing?
 What really gets a movie made?

 PRAISE FOR THE HOLLYWOOD ECONOMIST